alvitoraidhy/forminator/README.md

 ```javascript
 form.fields.test.render({class: 'form-control'});
 ```
+The second method won't accept 'id', 'name', and 'type' attributes.
+This is intentional.

 **Be careful** when adding attributes to your fields.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)